cyberway/cyberway.documentation/development_environment/create_test_accounts.md

 This tutorial series uses two "user" accounts, `bob` and `alice`, as well as the default `cyberway` account for configuration.
 Additionally accounts are made for various contracts throughout this tutorial series.

-## Step 1: Create Test Accounts
+## Create Test Accounts

 > **Public Key Persistence**
->  In section [1.3 Create Development Wallet](!!!), you created a development key pair and pasted the public key in the *Development Public Key* field for the value to persist throughout the tutorial.
+>  In section [Create Development Wallet](https://docs.cyberway.io/development_environment/create_development_wallet), you created a development key pair and pasted the public key in the *Development Public Key* field for the value to persist throughout the tutorial.

-In the following steps, if you see `YOUR_PUBLIC_KEY` instead of the public key value, you can either go back to section [1.3 Create Development Wallet](!!!) and persist the value or replace `YOUR_PUBLIC_KEY` with the public key value manually.
+In the following steps, if you see `YOUR_PUBLIC_KEY` instead of the public key value, you can either go back to section [Create Development Wallet](https://docs.cyberway.io/development_environment/create_development_wallet) and persist the value or replace `YOUR_PUBLIC_KEY` with the public key value manually.

 Throughout these tutorials the accounts `bob` and `alice` are used.
-Create two accounts using [cleos create account](!!!!):
+Create two accounts using `cleos create account`
 ```sh
 cleos create account cyberway bob YOUR_PUBLIC_KEY
 cleos create account cyberway alice YOUR_PUBLIC_KEY